-Talk about farmhouse style decor!
-Take a look at how we repurposed a seed spreader into the sweetest container garden for a patio or front porch!
+Talk about farmhouse-style decor!
+Take a look at this repurposed seed spreader that we converted into the sweetest container garden for a patio or front porch!

 Vintage Seed Spreader

 This type of spreader was used to spread seed or granular fertilizer in your yard.
 It has a regulator near the handle bar to adjust how much of the seed you want to come out.
 It also has metal legs that help it to stand upright.